 Now you are ready to book with the World of Hyatt program.

 How to book Hyatt stays with World of Hyatt points

 Transfers from Ultimate Rewards to Hyatt should be immediate, but sometimes you will need to log out of your Hyatt account and log back in.
 Once you see that your points have posted, you are ready to book!

 1. Go to Hyatt.com and repeat the steps you took to search for availability, but when you get to this screen, choose your room then go ahead and click “Select”

 2. The next page will confirm your contact details such as your phone number and it will ask for a credit card.

 They just need a credit card to hold the room in case of cancellation, but you will not be charged as long as you show up (or cancel according to the policy).
 Of course if you’re booking with cash and points, your card will be charged for the cash portion.

 World of Hyatt cancellation policy

 Read the cancellation policy because it differs from property to property.
-The cancellation policy at the Andaz Costa Rica seems to be 72 hours prior to check in to avoid a one-night penalty.
-If you cancel prior to 72 hours, you get the points back.
-If you cancel within 72 hours, you could be charged for one night, but you should still get your points back.
+The cancellation policy at the Andaz Costa Rica for the dates I searched is 7 days prior to check in to avoid a one-night penalty.
+If you cancel prior to 7 days (or whatever the designated timeframe is) you get the points back.
+If you cancel within 7 days, you may be charged for one night, but you should still get your points back.
 Again, read the policy prior to booking because this could change, especially if you’re booking peak dates.
 Remember that any points you get back from a refund are Hyatt points.
 You cannot transfer them back to Chase Ultimate Rewards.